salejandro/EGiG-MBIOD/Practical guide.md

 <img src="http://www.ub.edu/molevol/CG-MGG/omicronfreq.png" width="900" heigh="900">
 </p>

-> **Fig. 2** Frecuency of the different SARS-CoV2 variants (colored by clade) at different time points as given in the Latest global SARS-CoV-2 analysis with GISAID data ([Nextstrain SARS-CoV-2 resources](https://nextstrain.org/ncov/gisaid/global/all-time); last accessed 16/11/2022).
+> **Fig. 2** Frequency of the different SARS-CoV2 variants (colored by clade) at different time points as given in the Latest global SARS-CoV-2 analysis with GISAID data ([Nextstrain SARS-CoV-2 resources](https://nextstrain.org/ncov/gisaid/global/all-time); last accessed 16/11/2022).
 The sublineage BA.1 of Omicron correspond to the clade 21K.

 ---